viktorbezdek/awesome-github-projects/README.md

 - [OpenInterpreter/01](https://github.com/OpenInterpreter/01) - The #1 open-source voice interface for desktop, mobile, and ESP32 chips.
 - [THUDM/CogVLM2](https://github.com/THUDM/CogVLM2) - GPT4V-level open-source multi-modal model based on Llama3-8B
 - [dottxt-ai/outlines](https://github.com/dottxt-ai/outlines) - Structured Text Generation
-- [Codium-ai/cover-agent](https://github.com/Codium-ai/cover-agent) - CodiumAI Cover-Agent: An AI-Powered Tool for Automated Test Generation and Code Coverage Enhancement! 💻🤖🧪🐞
+- [Codium-ai/cover-agent](https://github.com/Codium-ai/cover-agent) - QodoAI Cover-Agent: An AI-Powered Tool for Automated Test Generation and Code Coverage Enhancement! 💻🤖🧪🐞
 - [tencent-ailab/V-Express](https://github.com/tencent-ailab/V-Express) - V-Express aims to generate a talking head video under the control of a reference image, an audio, and a sequence of V-Kps images.
 - [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - Collection of awesome LLM apps with RAG using OpenAI, Anthropic, Gemini and opensource models.
 - [TMElyralab/MusePose](https://github.com/TMElyralab/MusePose) - MusePose: a Pose-Driven Image-to-Video Framework for Virtual Human Generation
 - [novitalabs/AnimateAnyone](https://github.com/novitalabs/AnimateAnyone) - Unofficial Implementation of Animate Anyone by Novita AI
 - [bin123apple/AutoCoder](https://github.com/bin123apple/AutoCoder) - We introduced a new model designed for the Code generation task.
 Its test accuracy on the HumanEval base dataset surpasses that of GPT-4 Turbo (April 2024) and GPT-4o.
 - [Dataherald/dataherald](https://github.com/Dataherald/dataherald) - Interact with your SQL database, Natural Language to SQL using LLMs
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
-Get answers from the internet or your docs.
-Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Build custom agents, personalized automati
+Get answers from the web or your docs.
+Build custom agents, schedule automations, do deep research.
+Turn any online or local LLM into your personal, autonomous AI
 - [Doriandarko/maestro](https://github.com/Doriandarko/maestro) - A framework for Claude Opus to intelligently orchestrate subagents.
 - [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Agents with memory, knowledge, tools and reasoning.
 Chat with them using a beautiful Agent UI.
 - [OpenBMB/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - MiniCPM-V 2.6: A GPT-4V Level MLLM for Single Image, Multi Image and Video on Your Phone